Before Filing a Complaint

 The Ombudsman cannot investigate:

-• Decisions made by Federal governments
+• Federal governments decisions

-• Decisions made by universities or schools
+• Universities or schools

-• Private businesses or private matters
+• Private businesses or personal matters

 Take the following steps to try to resolve your complaint: